 The Federal Public Service Health, Food Chain Safety and Environment is active on four domains; health, food, animals & plants and environment.
 They organize health care, ensure product safety at all levels of the food chain, promote animal and plant health and strive for a high-quality environment for all.

 Our user-centered design (UCD) approach puts the needs and the requirements of the end-users central in every part of the design process.
-We started with a user & context workshop with the client to collect as much info as possible about their business and their end-users.
-We also discussed the technical possibilities and limitations.
+We start with a user & context workshop with the client to collect as much info as possible about their business and their end-users.
+We also discuss the technical possibilities and limitations.

 During the content analysis the current content of the website was mapped.
 By comparing this with the top tasks (shortlist) we could list the content to be created and the content that was unnecessary and could therefore be deleted.